Showing all 14 results

 Simon draws on more than 30 years experience to help beginners with the basic construction of plain rings, stone-set rings, pendants and earrings and extends advanced students’ knowledge of design and construction.
 Beginner’s starter pack costs $55.
 More silver, gold and stones can be purchased later.

-This is an introductory ‘mini workshop’ on the wonderful creative world of cast glass.
+This is a ‘mini workshop’ on the wonderful creative world of cast glass.
 You will learn all the processes involved in making glass objects and make your own beautiful crystal glass bird or house tile if you’re a beginner and if you’ve been before then step it up and make a beautiful glass kete to take home for your window ledge or give as a gift.
 You will be ‘hooked’ on glass after coming to this workshop.
 Enjoy learning and making something new.

 Learn or develop your knowledge of the basics, from copper foil to lead lighting, while you work on your own stained glass project.
 Beginners are taught glass cutting techniques while making fantastic objects.
 Materials and equipment costs vary.
 Beginners buy a $15 starter pack on the first night.